johnexzy/johnexzy/README.md

 > Explore My Blockchain Hacks & Novel Projects at [AfroLabs][5]

 ## Interest includes but not limited to
+- Web3, DeFi and Tooling
 - Recommendation System Design,
-- Test-driven development (TDD),
 - LLM Integration and Frontend Systems,
 - Web socket, WebRTC & and everything real-time
-- Web animations,
+- Developer Experience.
-- improving client side developer experience.

 ## Side stuffs and indie hacks
 - [Startuplist Africa](https://startuplist.africa): Unlock the Potential of African Startups with Startuplist Africa